rails/rails/guides/source/active_record_callbacks.md

 Conditional Callbacks
 ---------------------

 As with validations, we can also make the calling of a callback method conditional on the satisfaction of a given predicate.
 We can do this using the `:if` and `:unless` options, which can take a symbol, a `Proc` or an `Array`.

 You may use the `:if` option when you want to specify under which conditions the callback **should** be called.
 If you want to specify the conditions under which the callback **should not** be called, then you may use the `:unless` option.

 ### Using `:if` and `:unless` with a `Symbol`

 You can associate the `:if` and `:unless` options with a symbol corresponding to the name of a predicate method that will get called right before the callback.

-When using the `:if` option, the callback won't be executed if the predicate method returns false; when using the `:unless` option, the callback won't be executed if the predicate method returns true.
+When using the `:if` option, the callback **won't** be executed if the predicate method returns **false**; when using the `:unless` option, the callback **won't** be executed if the predicate method returns **true**.
 This is the most common option.
-Using this form of registration it is also possible to register several different predicates that should be called to check if the callback should be executed.

 ```ruby
 class Order < ApplicationRecord
   before_save :normalize_card_number, if: :paid_with_card?
 end
 ```

+Using this form of registration it is also possible to register several different predicates that should be called to check if the callback should be executed.
+We will cover this [below](#multiple-callback-conditions).

 ### Using `:if` and `:unless` with a `Proc`